Acacia Gardens

 Acacia Gardens has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that might affect this area.
-Notable projects include Blacktown and Mount Druitt Hospitals Expansion Stage 2, Securing Our Water Supply - Quakers Hill to Prospect, Securing Our Water Supply - Quakers Hill to Prospect (Purified Recycled Water Scheme), and Bella Vista and Kellyville TOD Accelerated Precincts.
-The following list details those most likely to be relevant.
+No projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include Blacktown and Mount Druitt Hospitals Expansion Stage 2, Securing Our Water Supply - Quakers Hill to Prospect, Securing Our Water Supply - Quakers Hill to Prospect (Purified Recycled Water Scheme), and Bella Vista and Kellyville TOD Accelerated Precincts.

 Professional plan users can use the search below to filter and access additional projects.